slatedocs/slate/source/includes/api/_shift.md

 ####acknowledged

-Boolean; shift has been acknowledged or declined.
+Boolean; shift has been acknowledged or declined (declined if acknowledge_decline_reason is not null).

 ####acknowledged_at